kbrother/STemDist/README.md

 # Effective Dataset Distillation for Spatio-Temporal Forecasting with Bi-dimensional Compression

-This repository is the official implementation of Effective Dataset Distillation for Spatio-Temporal Forecasting with Bi-dimensional Compression.
+This repository is the official implementation of Effective Dataset Distillation for Spatio-Temporal Forecasting with Bi-dimensional Compression, Taehyung Kwon*, Yeonje Choi*, Yeongho Kim, and Kijung Shin, ICDE 2026 (to appear).

 ## Requirements
 Please see the requirements.txt